-The following are some interesting paraphrased quotes from Elon Mush on the Joe Rogan Experience on Thursday 6th September, 2018:
+The following are some selected paraphrased quotes from Elon Musk on the Joe Rogan Experience in September, 2018:

 Electric cars are important, solar energy is important, stationary storage of energy is important